Hornbill: Fossil record

 Some scientist believe the hornbill evolutionary tree spread from the Indian microcontinent after Gondwana, before India merged with Asia.

+Relationship with humans

 Cultural significance

 Most species' casques are very light, containing much airspace.
-However, the helmeted hornbill has a solid casque made of a material called hornbill ivory, which is greatly valued as a carving material in China and Japan.
+However, the helmeted hornbill has a solid casque made of a material known as hornbill ivory, which is greatly valued as a carving material in China and Japan.
 It was used as a medium for the art of netsuke, and also used for hunting purposes in places like India.
 The Iban people of Borneo regards the Rhinoceros hornbill (known as Kenyalang) as the king of the worldly birds, who acts as the intermediary between the man and the God.

 The Wreathed hornbill (Undan) is believed by the Iban people to be the guide of dead souls to the lower world.

 The rufous-headed hornbill, found only in two small islands in central Philippines, is among the most threatened hornbills.

 Early nineteenth century drawing of the Rhinoceros hornbill (Buceros rhinoceros), Indonesia.